 “I am immensely proud of what the graduates achieved whilst climbing Snowdon.
 We went up the hardest track which involved climbing up several metres of rock, which is tough at the best of times.
-But nothing could have prepared us for the weather conditions at the summit.

 Despite this the graduates all pulled together, supporting one another to get up and down the mountain safely, as well as raising both money and awareness of the amazing work that Emmaus do.

 An incredibly tough, but amazing day that tested everyone – the whole team did a brilliant job!”

 Spencer Park, one of the graduates and charity champion, said:

 “Climbing Snowdon for Emmaus was a massive challenge for us all.
 It took a lot of hard work and determination to reach the summit.